L71/0x03_2ch_quantizer/README.md

 ==================

-This thing is a two channel CV quantizer for Eurorack, intended to make sure some oscillators played by an analog sequencer are actuall playing in tune :)
+This thing is a two channel CV quantizer for Eurorack, intended to make sure some oscillators played by an analog sequencer are actually playing in tune :)

 * two CV input channels, two outputs 0-4.096V, four octaves @ 1V/oct.
 * transpose knob per channel, +/- 1 octave in semitone steps